Member Managed vs Manager Managed LLC

 Before forming an LLC, you should familiarize yourself with the differences between the two LLC management structures so you can choose the one most suitable for your business.

-In a member-managed LLC, all members participate in the company’s management and each typically has an equal say.
 The Operating Agreement for a member-managed LLC with an even number of members usually will include provisions for breaking ties when the members fall equally on both sides of an important decision.

 Rights and Responsibilities of LLC Members